Lolu chungechunge lwabekwa kunqolobane. Uyacelwa ubuze umbuzo omusha uma udinga usizo.

 If you can't close a tab then you have either malware or an extension preventing it.

-If you won't test it in Troubleshoot Firefox issues using Safe Mode then that is your choice and you won't be able to verify if it is an extension or something else.
+If you won't test it in Diagnose Firefox issues using Troubleshoot Mode then that is your choice and you won't be able to verify if it is an extension or something else.
 We would see countless reports if it is a problem with a bare Firefox installation without any customization added either by yourself or some external (security) software or even worse by a malware infection.

 I'm also having this same problem.
 The only way to get the tab to close is to close firefox completely.
 You can hit the X on the tab, and then continue using it to browse.